Snow Tha Product: Bzrp Music Sessions, Vol. 39

 "Snow Tha Product: Bzrp Music Sessions, Vol. 39" is a song by Argentine record producer Bizarrap and American rapper Snow Tha Product.
 It was released on April 28, 2021, through Warner Music Latina and Dale Play Records.
 The music video for the song has more than 212 million views on YouTube.
 The song reached the top 20 of the Billboard Argentina Hot 100 chart.
 The song was nominated for the 22nd Annual Latin Grammy Awards for "Best Rap/Hip-Hop Song".

-Background
+Background and composition

 The song was announced by producer Bizarrap through a preview shown on his Instagram.
-The lyrics of the song combine the English and Spanish language, something that is traditional in the Snow Tha Product songs.
+The song combines English and Spanish, which is traditional in Snow's songs.
+In the lyrics, Snow brags about being "on the throne", and takes shots at enemies and "wannabe rappers".She also references Mexican-American norteño group Los Tigres del Norte, and Mexican singer Beatriz Adriana.